 Situated in the front range mountains west of Fort Collins, the Neota Wilderness is relatively small in size.
 It contains only around 9,900 acres and very few trails and roads are maintained within the wilderness.
 The Neota Wilderness was designated as a Wilderness Area by the United States Congress in 1980.

-It is bordered by several more notable wildernesses as well.
-To its east is the Comanche Peak Wilderness; to the northwest is the Rawah Wilderness, and the Rocky Mountain National Park Wilderness borders it to the south.
+The wilderness is managed entirely by the Forest Service as it’s located in the Roosevelt and Routt National Forests.
+It’s bordered by several more notable wildernesses as well including the Comanche Peak Wilderness to the east, the Rawah Wilderness to the northwest, and the Rocky Mountain National Park Wilderness borders it to the south.

-Because the Neota Wilderness has so few maintained roads and trails, this wilderness is not recommended for casual visitors.
-Hikers, campers, or climbers should have at least intermediate skill before attempting to explore the Neota Wilderness.
+Near these bodies of water is a variety of abundant wildlife such as deer, elk, and even the occasional moose.
+Because the Neota Wilderness has so few maintained roads and trails, this area is not recommended for casual visitors.
+Hikers, campers, or climbers should have at least intermediate skills before attempting to explore the Neota Wilderness.